National colours of the United Kingdom

 The national colours of the United Kingdom are usually identified as the combination of red, white and blue in that order.
 These colours are the same as in the flag of the United Kingdom.
 The colours of the flag are in turn taken from the flags of England (white and red) and of Scotland (blue and white), which have been combined to form the union flag; to this was later added a red saltire for Ireland.
-The UK's constituent countries are normally identified respectively with white (England), blue (Scotland), red (Wales), blue (in respect of Ireland in general), and occasionally black or gold (for the culturally distinctive English county of Cornwall).

 History

 In maps of the 19th and 20th centuries, the territories of the British Empire were usually coloured red or pink.
 Historically, the British Armed Forces fought in red, a traditional colour that remains in use in formal and ceremonial uniforms.
 Militarily, and in other contexts, the single chief colour associated with the UK is therefore red, such as in the famous British Army red coats.

 Usage

 Sport

 In many international team sports the different countries of the United Kingdom are represented by separate teams.
 In those where the United Kingdom competes as one team, either under its own name or that of Great Britain (such as in the Olympic Games), colours used for the team are red, white and blue, where the blue is often a very dark blue.
 The British and Irish Lions play in Red shirts, white shorts and blue socks with green trim.

 In motor racing, the national colour of the United Kingdom is green; this is known as British racing green and its somewhat uncertain origin purports that it stems from the Gordon Bennett Cup of 1903.
 Britain was hosting the race in Ireland and adopted the shamrock green in honour; the colour has been retained ever since, and featured in several Commonwealth racing colours too.